mineaiuliana/travelapi/README.md

 2) tsc - transpiles typescript files (creates javascript files for typesript files)
 3) npm start - starts server.

 For every change done on code step 2 must be rerun.
-Or you can watch your changes and automically updates javascript files by running tsc -w
+Or you can watch your changes and automically update javascript files by running tsc -w